jbsparrow/Ghost/README.md

 The official code for Ghost which was discontinued and released to the public.
 It was developed by [@bentettmar](https://github.com/bentettmar), and now mantained by [@timof121](https://github.com/timof121).
-Feel free to use any of the code found in this project for your own project but please keep the license!

 > ### How To Install
 > 0. If you dont have python installed, install it!